Cats in New Zealand: Toxoplasmosis

 Toxoplasmosis is a disease caused by an infection of Toxoplasma gondii, a protozoan parasite found worldwide that can infect virtually all warm-blooded animals.
 Felids such as domestic and feral cats are the only known definitive hosts in which the parasite may undergo sexual reproduction.
 Animals and humans can become infected through contact with food, water or materials in the environment that are contaminated with faeces from an infected cat.
 A study done on patients in Auckland with acute toxoplasmosis revealed that the disease may be seriously debilitating in some cases.
 The patients had a high rate of fatigue, headaches, and had a difficulty with concentration.

 New Zealand native animals can be at risk from toxoplasmosis.
 Several species of kiwi from wild populations have been found to be infected, with consequences that may lead to the death of the bird.
 Research is being undertaken to establish the extent to which kiwi are exposed to T. gondii.

 Toxoplasmosis has been confirmed as a cause of death of endangered Hector's dolphin's and critically endangered Māui dolphins.
-The dolphins can become infected when parasites from cat faeces enter wastewater (sewerage) systems or natural waterways and then end up in the marine food chain.
+The T. gondii parasite is only known to reproduce in cats.
+The eggs of the parasite spread from cat faeces into the environment, and travel via stormwater and wastewater to the sea.
+Dolphins can become infected when parasites from cat faeces end up in the marine food chain.